Shaving off soft hairs and the black hole image memory effect: Introduction

-Recently, the asymptotic symmetry group became larger and larger.
-In fact, the BMS group is the semidirect product of the Lorentz group by the supertranslation group \cite{Sachs1962asgr}.
-If one replaces the Lorentz group by the Virasoro group, one gets the extended BMS group \cite{Barnich:2009se,Barnich:2010eb,Barnich:2011ct}.
-Instead, if one generalizes the Lorentz group to the diffeomorphism group of the topological 2-sphere $\mathbb S$, the generalized BMS group is obtained \cite{Campiglia:2014yka,Campiglia:2015yka,Campiglia:2020qvc}.
+Recently, the asymptotic symmetry group has been expanding.
+In fact, the BMS group is the semidirect product of the Lorentz group and the supertranslation group \cite{Sachs1962asgr}.
+If one replaces the Lorentz group with the Virasoro group, one gets the extended BMS group \cite{Barnich:2009se,Barnich:2010eb,Barnich:2011ct}.
+Alternatively, if one generalizes the Lorentz group to the diffeomorphism group of the topological 2-sphere $\mathbb S$, the generalized BMS group is obtained \cite{Campiglia:2014yka,Campiglia:2015yka,Campiglia:2020qvc}.
 One may call the Virasoro group or the diffeomorphism group of $\mathbb S$ the super-Lorentz group in both enlargement schemes.
-Like the Lorentz group, the super-Lorentz group consists of super-boosts, super-rotations and their combinations.
-The final enlargement of the BMS group is the Weyl BMS group, which contains the supertranslation $\mcT$, the Weyl rescaling $\mcW$ and the diffeomorphism $\Upsilon^A$ transformations \cite{Freidel:2021fxf}.
+Like the Lorentz group, the super-Lorentz group consists of super-boosts, super-rotations, and their combinations.
+The final enlargement of the BMS group is the Weyl BMS group, which contains the supertranslation $\mcT$, the Weyl rescaling $\mcW$, and the diffeomorphism $\Upsilon^A$ transformations \cite{Freidel:2021fxf}.
 Like $\mcT$, $\mcW$ and $\Upsilon^A$ depend on the angles $\vartheta^A=\vartheta,\varphi$.
 In this group, $\mcW$ and $\Upsilon^A$ are independent of each other.
-As a contrast, the super-boost in the extended/generalized BMS group can be viewed as a special Weyl rescaling $\mcW$ associated with a specific $\Upsilon^A$, while the super-rotation is a transformation with $\mcW=0$ and $\Upsilon^A$ generating the conformal transformation of the metric on $\mathbb S$.
+In contrast, the super-boost in the extended/generalized BMS group can be viewed as a special Weyl rescaling $\mcW$ associated with a specific $\Upsilon^A$, while the super-rotation is a transformation with $\mcW=0$ and $\Upsilon^A$ generating the conformal transformation of the metric on $\mathbb S$.

-As in the case of the (standard) BMS group, a black hole spacetime may carry Noether charges induced by the supertranslation $\mcT$, the Weyl rescaling $\mcW$ and the diffeomorphism transformation $\Upsilon^A$.
+As in the case of the (standard) BMS group, a black hole spacetime may carry Noether charges induced by the supertranslation $\mcT$, the Weyl rescaling $\mcW$, and the diffeomorphism transformation $\Upsilon^A$.
 This spacetime is labeled by $\mcT$, $\mcW$, and $\Upsilon^A$.
-So it is physically distinct from the one with different $\mcT$, $\mcW$, and $\Upsilon^A$.
+Thus, it is physically distinct from one with different $\mcT$, $\mcW$, and $\Upsilon^A$.
 These are the degenerate gravitational vacua \cite{Compere:2018ylh,Freidel:2021fxf}.
-These spacetimes are theorized to be physically distinguishable from each other, so there shall be some observables that differentiate them.
+These spacetimes are theorized to be physically distinguishable from each other, so there must be some observables that differentiate them.